-Once you've completed stocked the boat lockers and accommodated on yacht, it's time your sailing adventure begins.
-Perhaps you wish to spend first day strolling the crisscrossed streets of medieval walled city of Dubrovnik.
-If you already spent day exploring this magical town, set sail towards Elafiti islands and anchor in well-protected Lopud bay.
+Once you've completed stocking the boat's lockers and accommodated on your yacht, it's time your sailing adventure begins.
+Perhaps you wish to spend your first day strolling the crisscrossed streets of medieval walled city of Dubrovnik.
+If you prefer more seclusion, Elafiti islands with Lopud bay ensure you a great afternoon getaway from hustle and bustle of busy coastal ports.

-Leaving the buzzing port of Dubrovnik behind, you will soon start to feel the true pulse of southern Dalmatia.
-When you don't feel like eating the dinner on boat, the colorful village of Šipan is only a couple of miles further.
-You can dock your sailboat charter in the town port and take a nice walk along the palm tree promenade later in the evening.
+Best protected bays for anchoring you will find in the colorful village of Šipan lying at a doorstep of Dubrovnik.
+You can safely dock your sailboat in the town port and take a nice walk along the palm tree promenade later in the evening.

 The two family-run restaurants Marko and Dubravka are best in the area, offering amazing traditional culinary works of art based on fish and fresh seafood.